Haiti–Israel relations

-Haiti–Israel relations refers to the bilateral and diplomatic ties between Haiti and Israel.
+Haiti–Israel relations refers to the bilateral relations between Haiti and Israel.
 Haiti recognized Israel's independence on 17 March 1949.
 The Israeli ambassador in Panama represents Israeli interests in Haiti as Israel has an honorary consulate in its capital of Port-au-Prince.
+Haiti has a non resident ambassador in Hanoi.

 In 1947, Haiti voted in favour of the UN partition of Palestine that helped create the state of Israel.

 History

 Early history

 In 1947, Haiti voted in favor of the United Nations’ partition of Palestine that helped create the State of Israel.

 Prior to 1980, Haiti had an embassy in Jerusalem, the disputed capital city of Israel, but moved it to Tel Aviv following United Nations Security Council Resolution 478.

 Modern history

 Currently, Jewish-Haitian businessman, Gilbert Bigio is the honorary consul of Israel in Haiti, and has a large Israeli flag flying outside his home.
 "There has never been any anti-Semitism in this country...
 The Haitians always had admiration for Israel, and now more so than ever," Bigio told the Jewish Telegraphic Agency.